Manthonix/wing-loading-tradeoff/README.md

 *Coefficient magnitudes fall roughly two decades between $n = 3$ and $n = 13$, which is what makes truncation at $n = 7$ defensible.*

+## Relation to prior work

+I derived this from Anderson's *Introduction to Flight* without knowledge of the literature, and found the prior work afterwards.
+Both constraints I study are classical, and both optima are known results.

+- **Prandtl (1933)** posed the problem with *integrated* bending moment prescribed as a proxy for structural weight, and obtained the bell distribution.
+This is the criterion under which my optimiser recovers $A_3/A_1 = -1/3$.
+- **Jones (NACA TN-2249, 1950)** treated the *root* bending moment case and showed the optimum requires a linear spanwise downwash distribution.
+- **Klein and Viswanathan (ZAMP 24, 1973)** independently derived the root-bending solution, building on Prandtl's 1933 paper alone and without knowledge of Jones's work.
+Their 1975 follow-up extended it to integrated bending moment together with a shear-force constraint.
+- **Pate and German (J. Aircraft 50(3), 2013)** generalised the bending constraints and identify $A_3/A_1$ as the efficient mechanism for shifting load inboard or outboard.
+- **Phillips, Hunsaker and Joo (J. Aircraft 56(2), 2019)** show that different structural constraints — fixed weight and stress, fixed wing loading, fixed maximum deflection — each yield a different optimal $A_3/A_1$, so the bell is specific to one choice of constraint rather than general.

+That last point is the observation I had thought was mine.
+It is not; it is published.

+**One important difference in framing.** The classical treatments *release* the span
+constraint: Prandtl's bell gives roughly 11% less induced drag at 22.5% greater span for the same structural weight, and Jones and Klein and Viswanathan report comparable span-extension trades.
+This study holds span fixed, so the bell necessarily comes out worse than elliptical (1.3333× the induced drag) and the trade-off curve measures the drag cost of bending relief at constant span rather than the drag benefit of spending that relief on span.
+The two framings answer different questions and should not be compared directly.

+**What I believe is my own contribution**, and would welcome correction on: the closed-form coefficient $c = C_1^2 / \left(2\sum_{n\geq3} C_n^2/(2n)\right)$ expressed as a single quantity applying to any bending criterion, and the observation that
+$c_I = 8$ and $c_K = 3$ exactly.
+I have not found these stated in this form, but the
+literature is large and I have read a small part of it.

+A useful survey is Bragado-Aldana, Lone and Riaz, "On Wings with Non-Elliptic Lift Distributions," ICAS 2020.

 ## Limitations